Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 6 Oktober 2025 08.59.49 UTC
+- WIB: Senin, 6 Oktober 2025 10.07.43 UTC
-- WITA: Senin, 6 Oktober 2025 09.59.49 UTC
+- WITA: Senin, 6 Oktober 2025 11.07.43 UTC
-- WIT: Senin, 6 Oktober 2025 10.59.49 UTC
+- WIT: Senin, 6 Oktober 2025 12.07.43 UTC

 Kutipan Inspiratif:
-"Sound become music, movement becomes dance, smile becomes laughter & life becomes celebration.
-When old friend keep in touch.
-Happy friends day!!!"
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: friendship
+Kategori: inspirational